Jeremy Piven: Career

 Piven appeared in the first Broadway revival of David Mamet's Speed-the-Plow.
 The production began preview performances on October 3, 2008, and opened on October 23, 2008; the play was due to run through February 22, 2009.
 After Piven missed several performances, on December 17, 2008, Piven's representation announced that he had been suffering from hydrargyria, and would be ending his run in the play effective immediately.
 Mamet joked that Piven was leaving the play "to pursue a career as a thermometer."
 On September 1, 2009, Piven, in a guest appearance on the Late Show with David Letterman, explained that he had given up red meat and poultry, and had been getting all of his protein from fish for the past 20 years.

 On August 3, 2009, Piven guest hosted an episode of the WWE Raw wrestling program.
 He was accompanied by Ken Jeong.
 The episode included several references to The Goods: Live Hard, Sell Hard, which starred both Piven and Jeong.
 During the show, Piven misspoke the name of the upcoming pay-per-view SummerSlam, referring it as "the Summerfest".

 In August 2011, he stated he was interested in portraying the drummer from the Who, Keith Moon.
-From 2013 to 2016, he played the title role in the British television drama series Mr Selfridge, the semi-fictional story based on the life of Harry Selfridge, who founded the London department store Selfridge's.
-The show aired on the ITV network in the United Kingdom and on PBS in the United States.
+From 2013 to 2016, he played the title role in the British television drama series Mr Selfridge, the semi-fictional story based on the life of Harry Selfridge, who founded the London department store Selfridges.
+The show aired on ITV in the United Kingdom and on PBS in the United States.

-On August 1, 2019, Piven appeared on a KTVU morning news segment to promote a standup comedy show he was to perform in the next night in San Francisco.

 Personal life

 Piven resides in Malibu, California.
 His brother-in-law is director Adam McKay.

-Piven played drums with the notable Chicago-based progressive rock / jam band Umphrey's McGee on December 10, 2004 alongside Keller Williams and Not Quite Nikki Sixx.
+Piven played drums with the Chicago-based progressive rock jam band Umphrey's McGee on December 10, 2004, alongside Keller Williams and Not Quite Nikki Sixx.
 Piven is a fan of the Chicago Bears.